redis/redis-doc/topics/modules-api-ref.md

 The function returns `REDISMODULE_OK` on success or `REDISMODULE_ERR` if the key was not open for writing or is an empty key.

+## `RedisModule_GetAbsExpire`

+    mstime_t RedisModule_GetAbsExpire(RedisModuleKey *key);

+Return the key expire value, as absolute Unix timestamp.
+If no TTL is associated with the key or if the key is empty, `REDISMODULE_NO_EXPIRE` is returned.

+## `RedisModule_SetAbsExpire`

+    int RedisModule_SetAbsExpire(RedisModuleKey *key, mstime_t expire);

+Set a new expire for the key.
+If the special expire `REDISMODULE_NO_EXPIRE` is set, the expire is cancelled if there was one (the same as the PERSIST command).

+Note that the expire must be provided as a positive integer representing the absolute Unix timestamp the key should have.

+The function returns `REDISMODULE_OK` on success or `REDISMODULE_ERR` if the key was not open for writing or is an empty key.

 ## `RedisModule_ResetDataset`

     void RedisModule_ResetDataset(int restart_aof, int async);